enheit/jessie-and-friends/prepare-changes-to-be-commited.md

 	modified:   tennis-ball.txt
 ```

-As you can see, Git shows us that some changes will be committed as well as changes that are not staged for commit.
+As you can see, Git is showing us that some modification has happened to our file.

 ```
 Changes to be committed: